 - strengthen knowledge of leadership and change management

-- utilise existing and emerging international research-informed knowledge of educational leadership
+- utilize existing and emerging international research-informed knowledge of educational leadership

-- engage in critical discussion of a range of practices in the leadership and management of other adults in organisations
+- engage in critical discussion of a range of practices in the leadership and management of other adults in organizations

 - enable a deeper understanding of your organisation, and the environment in which you operate